One thing that confuses many people is – “what does Pulse mean on a blender?”

 Adding a pulse button on your blender can be an affordable way to make chopping and cutting ingredients a simple process.
 You don’t have to worry about over-cutting because you can easily adjust the speed with just one tap of the button.

-The pulse button gives you the ability to switch from a constant stream of pureeing into a pulsed mode, which is useful for mixing and grinding ingredients without having to stop your device.
+The pulse setting gives you the ability to switch from a constant stream of pureeing into a pulsed mode, which is useful for mixing and grinding ingredients without having to stop your device.

 When To Use The Pulse Button?